edanalytics/ea_airflow_util/README.md

 ## SharefileToSnowflakeDag
 `SharefileToSnowflakeDag` is an Airflow DAG that automates the process of transferring files from ShareFile to Snowflake.
-The DAG retrieves txt and csv files from a specified ShareFile location, transforms them into JSONL format, uploads the files to an S3 bucket, and finally loads the data into a Snowflake database.
+The DAG downloads files from a specified ShareFile location, applies an optional preprocessing operator (such as converting txt files to csv), converts local csv's into JSONL format, uploads the files to an S3 bucket, loads the data into a Snowflake database, and then optionally deletes local files and/or moves processed files in Sharefile to a configured location.

 <details>
 <summary>Arguments:</summary>